 My top tips on how to make sprouts, and also why we should be including sprouts in our diet.
 The health benefits of sprouts include helping us to better access important minerals in nuts, seeds, legumes and grains.
 This is especially important for those following a plant-based, vegan or vegetarian diet.

-I have been dabbling into sprouting foods since my early university days but back then I was too skint to buy a proper sprouter.
+I have been dabbling into sprouting foods since my early university days, but back then I was too poor to buy a proper sprouter.
 I’ve used everything from nut milk bags to glass jars and cheesecloth.
-If your a first time sprouter, prepare to become addicted.
-Sprouting is one of the most simplest things to you will do in the kitchen.
-All you need to do is remember to water your sprouts.
-No green thumb required, which suits me well!
+If your a first-time sprouter, prepare to become addicted.
+Sprouting is one of the simplest things you will do in the kitchen -all you need to do is remember to water your sprouts, no green thumb required!

 Why Should I Start Sprouting?

 Plant foods such as whole grains, nuts, seeds and legumes contain a compound called phytates.
 Phytates bind to minerals such as calcium, iron, magnesium and zinc and decrease the absorption by our bodies.
 This decrease in bioavailability of these essential minerals in the body is especially important for vegans and vegetarians.
 Sprouting foods helps to break down the phytates, increasing our bodies’ ability to absorb these minerals.

 Sprouting is especially important for those following a vegetarian or vegan diet as dietary requirements of many of these minerals are higher due to the presence of phytates.
 Luckily these dried foods also contain an enzyme called phytase which is activated when these foods are soaked or sprouted.
 Phytase’s job is to separate the phytate from the essential minerals, thus improving the absorption and bioavailability.

 *Note: A small amount of phytates may be beneficial in lowering cholesterol and blood glucose levels.
 They may also protect against some cancers.